 What are brand archetypes?

-Brand archetypes give them a "character" that makes it easier for people who share the same values to relate to them.
-All brands are owned by companies with whom we have transactional relationships - they give us something in return for our money.
-However, it is only in the case of some brands that we feel connected, loyal, and in relation to others, even… love.
-How does it happend?
-The most liked brands connect with their audience at a deeper level than most brands.
-Those with an authentic message and clearly defined values often win their hearts.
-Maybe you are attached to your Macbook yourself, you love your Air Max or you cannot imagine a taste of beans other than the one from Heinz.
-Almost all brands we feel this bond with are built with a solid archetype alignment.
-This, in turn, is rooted in decades of psychological research and has its origins in Greek mythology.
+Brand archetypes They give them a 'character' that makes it easier for audiences who share the same values to relate to them.
+All brands belong to companies with which we have a transactional relationship - they give us something, in return for our money.
+However, only with some brands do we feel a bond, a loyalty and, with regard to others, even... love.
+How does this happen?
+The most loved brands connect with their audiences on a deeper level than most brands.
+Those with an authentic message and clear values often win their hearts.
+Maybe you yourself are attached to your Macbook, love your Air Maxes or can't imagine any other flavour of beans than those from Heinz.
+Almost all brands with which we feel such a bond are built with a solid alignment to an archetype.
+This one, in turn, is rooted in decades of psychological research and has its origins in Greek mythology.

-In the area of brand management, four main motivators are distinguished - the forces that make consumers decide to buy products of these, and not other brands.
-They can be pictured graphically on two axes.
-There is stabilization at one end of the vertical axis and championship at the opposite end.
-The horizontal axis, on the other hand, has membership on one side and independence on the other.
-For each of these areas, three brand archetypes are distinguished for each of the motivations included in the axis.
-Each of them can be invaluable sales support.
+In the area of brand management, there are four main motivators - the forces that make consumers decide to buy the products of these and not other brands.
+Figuratively, these can be represented on two axes.
+At one end of the vertical axis we have stability, and on the opposite side, mastery.
+On the horizontal axis, on the other hand, there is affiliation on one side and independence on the other.
+For each of these areas, there are three brand archetypes for each motivation included on the axis.
+Each of these can provide invaluable sales support.

 Overview of 12 brand archetypes